I’m adding to these over time but good descriptions are also found in the excellent ‘walkhighlands’ website. I’ve rated them *** to ***** stars.

 And also see details of a walk beyond that onto the low shoulder of Sgurr na Stri (photo below) which is just incredible – A Walk Beyond Camasunary Bay, Skye

-Old Man of Storr ***** A 45 minute slog up to the Pinnacle itself with a chance to wander myriad little tracks and explore this unearthly landscape.For details see – THE OLD MAN OF STORR, SKYE
+Old Man of Storr ***** A 45 minute hike up to the Pinnacle itself with a chance to wander myriad little tracks and explore this unearthly landscape.For details see – THE OLD MAN OF STORR, SKYE

 The Storr summit *****